Navigation

 Common questions

-Your GP will ask you how long you and your partner have been trying for a baby and whether you’ve had any problems having sex.
+Your GP will ask you how long you and your partner have been trying for a baby and if you’ve had any problems having sex.
 They may ask about your lifestyle and medical history, including if you:

 • have had children with a previous partner